Nespresso Original vs Vertuo - which one should you buy?

 Currently, there are three Vertuo machines available, ranging from around £99 up to £199.
 The main differences are in capacity and looks, but one model has automated opening and closing and a movable water tank.

-Nespresso Original vs Vertuo: do you get less choice of coffee capsules?
+Nespresso Original vs Vertuo: do you get fewer choices of coffee capsules?

 In a nutshell, you'll get a much wider range of coffee options and prices with Nespresso Original machines, as you aren't tied into Nespresso-branded pods.